Njabulo240/QuickStart/README.md

 1. **Build the Angular Application**:
     - Navigate to the `QuickStartUI` folder.
-    - Run `ng build --prod` to build the Angular application.
+    - Run `ng build` to build the Angular application.
 This will create a `dist` folder containing the compiled Angular files.

 2. **Move Built Files to ASP.NET Core Project**:
     - Copy the contents of the `dist` folder.
-    - Paste these contents into a new folder named `wwwroot` inside the `QuickStart` folder.
+    - Paste these contents into a new folder named `wwwroot` inside the `QuickStart/QuickStart/wwwroot` folder.
 The `wwwroot` folder is the default location for static files in an ASP.NET Core application.

 3. **Configure ASP.NET Core to Serve Angular App**:
     - Open the `Program.cs` file in the `QuickStart` folder.